JellyRollJunior/outfit-vault/README.md

   - Importance of clarity
       - I was writing spaghetti at the beginning and when I went back to see what was going on, nothing made sense
           - Solution: constant refactoring during and after every commit/push/feature completion
+          - Solution: code with the future in mind, you will eventually have to deal with your own code again!
+Don't make your future self hate you
           - Solution: pay attention to variable/method names and stay consistent!
   - Importance of Simplicity
-      - Separating large methods in smaller methods allows for clarity
+      - Separating large methods in smaller methods improves clarity
       - Aim for human readable code!
   - Constant testing is key to relieving headaches
       - I would develop a couple features then test complete functionality which resulted in buggy messes